cbeust/klaxon/README.md

+# Klaxon: A relaxed JSON library for your Kotlin needs

 Klaxon is a lightweight library to parse JSON in Kotlin.

 Values parsed from a valid JSON file can be of the following type: